lisaliao0817/ToDoListApp/README.md

 ## Installation

-To get the application to run, follow the steps below:
+To get the application to run, follow the steps below (please do `pip3 install werkzeug==2.3.0` after `pip3 install -r requirements.txt` for backend and `npx tailwindcss -i ./src/index.css -o ./dist/output.css --watch` for frontend)

 **Flask on macOS:**